fredgibbs/cedar/docs/adv-guides/forecasting/index.md

 ## Data updates
 Before forecasting, it's best to update DESR and Class List data from MyReports.
 See the [data page](../../data) for details on how to do this.

-## Accuracy and demand
-When looking at forecast output, the accuracy columns report the extent to which forecasts matched prior enrollments (compared to all registrations, enrollment at census, and end-of-term enrollment).
-Despite the "accuracy" label, this doesn't necessarily indicate how accurate the forecasts were because enrollments are throttled by many variables, including cap sizes, instructor availability, historical precedent, funding, etc.

-Obviously, forecasts can be off for many reasons.
-BUT, seeing consistently higher predictions than enrollments isn't necessarily an overestimate, but perhaps a suggestion that there is more demand than being met.

-The forecasting function uses previous enrollment data (one term or one semester depending on the method) to forecast enrollment for specified courses in future semesters.
-You can do individual course forecasts by course and “target” term to forecast for.
-You can also use set course lists and term lists (defined in lists.R).
-You can use the [regstats function](../../regstats) to automatically flag courses to forecast for given recent enrollment shifts.

 ## Methods
 For a given "target" course and term: